aballagh-r/NSTX/README.md

 <img width="1920" height="1080" alt="4" src="https://github.com/user-attachments/assets/3cb39544-0801-447f-8327-f28f5b6ebc25" />

 ***console mode**
 >the input area is in exec mode by default.
-To expand it and enter configuration, switch to global configuration mode.
+To expand it and enter configuration T | conf t | configure terminal , switch to global configuration mode.
 Press **Ctrl + Shift** to send the command.